sdave777/Internet-of-Things_IDS_Data/README.md

 There are 21220 malicious attempts using the TCP protocol, and only 2 using the UDP protocol.
 This may be due to the common use of the protocol, or to available tools that tend to prefer TCP over UDP, I will research this further (I should already know this...)

 1812 benign UDPs and only 111 benign TCPs

+It appears that all activity originates from 192.168.1.195, indicating either a compromised device or server, or this is the simply the NAT address that we are seeing.
+Without confirming, I'd assess that 192.168.1.195 may be compromised.